Monogenicity and 2-torsion in the class group of number fields of odd degree

+The set $H(\mathcal{O})$ has a natural composition law defined by component-wise multiplication.
 There is a map from $H(\mathcal{O})$ to the $2$-torsion of the class group of the order $\mathcal{O}$ given by forgetting about the $\delta$ component.
-The fibres of this map depend only on the rank of the unit group.
-It is also possible to relate $H(\mathcal{O})$ to $2$-torsion in the narrow class group of $\mathcal{O}$.
-The following is done in Ho--Shankar--Varma.
+This map is surjective since the norm map is multiplicative on invertible ideals, and the fibres only depend on the rank of the unit group of $\O$.